elieserme/hackintosh/README.md

 ## Final Steps

+The EFI folder configuration already comes with SecureBootModel and WiFi and Bluetooth Kexts disabled by default.
+After successfully installing MacOS you can enable these options as below.

+> **MacOS Update:**
-After Sonoma 14.4 you need to **disable SecureBootModel and Intel WiFi/Bluetooth kexts** to **install** and **update MacOS**.
-After successfully installing or updating your Hackintosh you can enable everything again as below (reverse the process before updating):
+Using Sonoma 14.4 and later, every time you update MacOS, you need to first disable SecureBootModel (disabled) and also disable all WiFi and Bluetooth Kexts.
+After the update, you can enable it again.

 - Enable the **SecureBootModel** in **`config.plist`**:
 ```diff